fubinf/sedrila/docs/students.md

 Beware: Decimal hours are possible as well, but are not recommended.
 `%SomeTask 2.75h description words` would mean 2 hours and 45 minutes, so make sure you get the colon right or else your data will be distorted.
-When `sedrila` creates a work time report for you, it will use decimal hours.
+When `sedrila` creates a work time report for you, it will use decimal hours.>

+## 4. How to view your work

+Call `sedrila student --op webapp` in order to browse your working directory.
+Just follow the on-screen instructions.
+The webapp shows the directory tree and individual files.
+A breadcrumb navigation is shown at the top.

+For the file links:
+    - `*.md` files will be rendered as Markdown.
+    - `*.py`, `*.html`, `*.js`, `*.java` files and many other kinds with known syntax will be rendered with syntax highlighting.
+    - `*.html` files will additionally have a link to show the file as an HTML page.
+    - `*.prot` command protocol plaintext files will be rendered in color, with highlighting of prompts and commands.
+      The highlighting will work only if you use the prescribed prompt format as described in some task of your SeDriLa course.

+You can use the `--port` option to make the webserver use a different port than the default one.

-## 4. How to prepare a submission
+## 5. How to prepare a submission

 When you show your work to an instructor, you will usually not show the results for only a single task, but several.